Duran Duran (1993 album)

-Duran Duran, commonly referred to as The Wedding Album, is the seventh studio album and the second self-titled album by the English pop rock band Duran Duran, released on 15 February 1993 through Parlophone.
+Duran Duran is the seventh studio album by the English pop rock band Duran Duran, released on 15 February 1993 through Parlophone.
+It is the band's second eponymous album, the first being their 1981 debut album, and is commonly referred to as the Wedding Album.

 Background

 By the early 1990s, Duran Duran's career appeared to be in decline.
 Their 1990 album Liberty, despite debuting at number eight in the UK Albums Chart, quickly fell out of favour, struggling commercially and critically in both the UK and the US.
 Singles such as "Violence of Summer (Love's Taking Over)" and "Serious" failed to make significant chart impacts, while much of the album's material was met with indifference or outright criticism from the press.
 Reflecting on this period, band members Nick Rhodes and Simon Le Bon admitted to a lack of focus during the creation of Liberty, with Le Bon noting, "There were times when everyone in the band felt like giving up."

 After the commercial disappointment of Liberty, Duran Duran entered a period of uncertainty.
 Drummer Sterling Campbell departed the band quietly, later joining Soul Asylum.
 The remaining members faced personal and professional challenges: John Taylor struggled with his mental health, Rhodes was navigating a difficult marital breakup while caring for a young child, and Le Bon expressed a desire to escape to a quieter life by the sea.
 In contrast, guitarist Warren Cuccurullo emerged as the driving force behind the band during this period.
 Reflecting on his determination, Cuccurullo stated, "I was the hungriest.
 I wanted success.
 I wanted to go beyond where I had gone.
 All I had was my music."
 He converted the living room of his house in Battersea, London, into a makeshift studio, which became the primary workspace for the band's next project.
 Rhodes supported the idea, commenting that the space had a more inviting atmosphere compared to traditional studios.